Information-Geometric Optimization Algorithms: A Unifying Picture via Invariance Principles: CMA-ES, NES, EDAs and PBIL from the IGO Framework

-We conclude that, despite the principled approach of ascending the natural gradient, the choice of the weighting function $w$, the choice of \deltat, and possible choices in the update for $\deltat>0$, need to be taken with great care in relation to the choice of parametrization.
+\del{We conclude that, despite the principled approach of ascending the natural gradient, the choice of the selection function $w$, the choice of \deltat, and possible choices in the update for $\deltat>0$\TODO[I don't really understand what is meant here---Yann], need to be taken with care in relation to the choice of parametrization.}